Hypotension

 • 90/60mmHg or lower – you may have low blood pressure.
 This is not usually a problem in itself, but may cause dizziness and could be a sign of another health problem.

 Checking your blood pressure is an important task and can see how well any changes you have made are working.
-There are many things that can temporarily effect you blood pressure such as feeling stressed, temperature and the time of day.
-So, one high reading doesn’t necessarily mean you have high blood pressure.
+There are many things that can temporarily effect it such as feeling stressed, temperature and the time of day.
+So, one high reading doesn’t necessarily mean you have a problem.
 But if it is consistently high, you need to act.
 If lifestyle changes are not enough, your doctor can prescribe medication to lower it.

 Hypnotherapy can help with many of the underlying causes of high blood pressure.
 It can be used to treat stress, anxiety, smoking, alcohol use, being overweight and a lack of exercise.
 I have made a short video about how it can help.
 If you think Hypnotherapy can help you, then contact me.